-Combining accordion-riffed nostalgia and teenage angst acoustic guitar, punctuated by gravelled and howling Scottish-toned vocals are adolescent prodigal brother duo JR GREEN.
+Combining accordion-riffed nostalgia and teenage angst acoustic guitar, punctuated by graveled and howling Scottish-toned vocals are adolescent prodigal brother duo JR GREEN.

 JR GREEN calls out to us with their debut EP “Bring The Witch Doctor”.
 An honest, confessional debut; Feral, poetic and at the core a sound of Scotland which reaches out to a modern folk.